botpress/botpress/README.md

 ## Quick Start

-1. Run `yarn` to fetch node packages
+1. Run `yarn` to fetch node packages.
-1. In the folder _src/bp/ui-admin_, run `yarn && yarn build`
-1. In the folder _build/module-builder_, run `yarn && yarn build`
-1. Go back to the root of the project and run `yarn build` to compile TS files and copy static content
+1. Run `yarn bootstrap` to build the admin website and buid the app.
 1. Run `yarn start` to start the server.

 ### Building issues